-Imagine a creek spilling over a bluff, dropping 40ft onto the beach below, and, finally, making it ways out into the sea.
+Imagine a creek spilling over a bluff, dropping 40ft onto the beach below, and finally making its way out into the sea.
 That’s exactly what you’ll find at Alamere Falls.

 If you decide to tackle this hike, you’ll want to make a day of it.
 The drive out to Point Reyes will take about 1.5 hours (from San Francisco).
 And since it’s a 7.5-mile out-and-back trail, plan for about 4 hours to complete the hike.
-Plus, you’re in such a lovely spot, so you’ll definitely want to stay awhile.
-Which means, don’t forget to pack a light picnic and enjoy a day on the beach (next to a waterfall!).
+Plus, you’re in such a lovely spot, so you’ll definitely want to stay awhile, which means you don’t want to forget to pack a light picnic and enjoy a day on the beach (next to a waterfall!).

 Unfortunately, I have old (not so great) photos from my hike out to Alamere Falls, otherwise, I’d share a few with you.
 So, you’ll just have to Google it and believe me! 🙂